minetest-mods-camp/witches/README.md

 * If protector (or similar) mod is available and enabled, Witches will not build in these areas!

-* Chance of cottage to spawn over a dungeon if they are near the surface.
+* Chance of cottage to spawn over a dungeon if it is generated near the surface.

 * Have a name and origin location which they will tell player.

 * Randomly choose hair color and style

 * Randomly choose hat style and hat ornaments

+* mod_storage (found in the worlds/worldname folder) is now used to seperate customizable content from code updates!

+* Witches quest requested items and rewards are now fully customizable in generated mod_storage database!

+* Witches cottage funiture can be changed or added via generated mod_storage database!

 * Basic interactivity:
     will follow player for holding certain items.